etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Callout.md

 ![](/assets/developer-guide/etendo-classic/how-to-
 guides/How_to_create_a_Callout-8.png){: .legacy-image-style}

-Save.

-You have now successfully created your first new callout and seen how it came to life within Openbravo.
+You have now successfully created your first new callout and seen how it came to life within Etendo Classic.
 Congratulations!

 Retrieved from "  http://wiki.openbravo.com/wiki/How_to_create_a_Callout  "

-This page has been accessed 37,042 times.
-This page was last modified on 2 November 2020, at 06:14.
-Content is available under  Creative Commons Attribution-ShareAlike 2.5 Spain License  .

-**

-Category  :  HowTo

-**